Twan-Reijinga/CSEP-net-note/Documents/Meetings/agenda-week-3.md

 ## Quick Remarks (3min)

 - Establish how we assign reviewers and who merges the MRs: the person who wrote the code of the one who reviewed
+- Discuss epics and milestones (pages on GitLab) and decide if we want to use them

 ## Discussing feedback on Code of Conduct (5min)